 The usual steps of water-based finishing followed: primer, fine sanding of the primer coat (with 320 grit sandpaper) and two coats of lacquer (also with an intermediate fine sanding).

-I held the coat rack on it’s final position, without fixing it with screws and, after checking it with a spirit level, I drew on the wall the areas where the rack would be fitted on the walls.
-With a vibration multi function device (I do not know how else to call it, I call it multi tool, as it was in an advertisement in the old days) I cut the drywall panels and studied what was in every hole.
+I held the coat rack in its final position, without fixing it with screws and, after checking it with a spirit level, I drew on the wall the areas where the rack would be fitted on the walls.
+With a vibration multi-function device (I do not know how else to call it, I call it multi-tool, as it was in an advertisement in the old days) I cut the drywall panels and studied what was in every hole.

 I used a block that I fitted to the concrete beam with a screw and I milled a corresponding hole in the coat rack.
-After we fitted the rack in the beech wood block already fitted on the concrete beam, I joined the two pieces using screws on all sides.
-This way I can be sure that, no matter how much weight would be hanged by the rack, there is no risk to detach from the ceiling.
+After we fitted the rack in the beechwood block already fitted on the concrete beam, I joined the two pieces using screws on all sides.
+This way I can be sure that, no matter how much weight would be hung by the rack, there is no risk to detach from the ceiling.

-For the other end, I attached a piece of beam (same size with the rack) to the brick wall and then I attached the rack to this piece, using diagonal screws, 2 on each side.
+For the other end, I attached a piece of the beam (same size as the rack) to the brick wall and then I attached the rack to this piece, using diagonal screws, 2 on each side.
 Although it doesn’t look too great, I chose the safer way, as I always do: Safety first, appearance second.
-Meanwhile, I found a solution to solve the looks problem by fitting a small skirting to cover the damage done to the walls and the screw heads near the ends of the coat rack.
+Meanwhile, I found a solution to solve the problem of the look by fitting a small skirting to cover the damage done to the walls and the screw heads near the ends of the coat rack.